She Noted is a growing resource to inform, engage and inspire…

 Through my studies, I’ve gained valuable insight into gallery, museum and archival opportunities – with hands on experience at institutional libraries, the Royal Collection at Windsor, West Wycombe’s acquisitions and the Ashmolean’s own print archive.

 In the local community, I’ve given talks to WI groups – most recently on Porcelain Consumption in England in the 17th – 18th Centuries and another on Dutch Dollhouse Culture in 17th Century Amsterdam.
 In my own time, I have been working towards the completion of my masters in the Country House.
+By day, I am the Content & Copywriting Executive for Museum Selection, Pia Jewellery and Culture Vulture.

 It’s a pleasure belonging to a community of history bloggers and growing She Noted’s channels and influence.
 It’s so lovely to have you join me!